HIR Regatta Rules

 Eight (8+)

-There are two junior single sculls, A and B. Each nation should be able to provide clear evidence that sculler A is faster than sculler B, either from a trial, a selection event, or from racing throughout the season.
+There are two junior single sculls, A and B, and two junior coxless pairs, A and B. Each nation should be able to provide clear evidence that in each boat class the A sculler/crew is faster than the B sculler/crew, either from a trial, a selection event, or from racing throughout the season.

 The eight and quad will be made up entirely of athletes who have already raced in the other boat classes.

-The junior teams (men and women) shall have a maximum of FOURTEEN athletes each, and ONE coxswain.
+The junior teams (men and women) shall have a maximum of TWELVE athletes each, and ONE coxswain.
 Every athlete must race at least twice, most will race three times.

-All events will be raced over the long course (either 2000m or 1500m).
-The eights, quads and para doubles will also race over the sprint course (500m).
+All events will be raced over the long course.
+The eights, quadruple sculls, para single sculls and para mixed doubles will also race over the sprint course (500m).

 RACE SCHEDULE